Kyle Parker

 Kyle James Parker (born September 30, 1989) is an American former professional baseball left fielder.
 Parker was highly regarded during his prep career as both a baseball and football player and chose to attend Clemson University to play both sports.
 After redshirting during his freshman season, Parker spent the 2009 and 2010 seasons as the starting quarterback for the Clemson Tigers football team.
 He was also an integral part of the school's baseball team.
-Parker was drafted by the Colorado Rockies as the 26th overall pick in the 2010 Major League Baseball Draft and made his Major League Baseball (MLB) debut with them in 2014.
+Parker was drafted by the Colorado Rockies as the 26th overall pick in the 2010 MLB draft and made his Major League Baseball (MLB) debut with them in 2014.

 Early years

 Parker attended Bartram Trail High School in St. Johns County, Florida.
 He played both baseball and football and was a highly regarded recruit in both sports.
 He came out of high school as the #34 overall player in the country and #4 quarterback in the country according to ESPN.
 Parker first started at quarterback the last five games of his sophomore season where he threw for 870 yards and rushed for 450.
 In his junior year he threw for 1,850 yards and rushed for 700 while accounting for 27 touchdowns.
 He was also invited to the Under Armour All-American game, where he threw the game-winning touchdown pass.
 In baseball, he was a first team all state and county selection his junior season.
 He did not play his senior season due to him enrolling at Clemson in January 2008 of his senior year.